 This report presents data from the Vessel Monitoring System (VMS) for 2024, including a summary of monthly activities by Member/CNCP and an identification of data gaps encountered throughout the year.
 It also describes the way forward developed in the intersession to address inconsistencies in reporting of zone entry and exit.
-Furthermore, this report provides a comparative analysis of transshipment locations in 2024 using data from VMS and other reported sources presents some considerations for the incorporation of AIS data into VMS analyses.
+Furthermore, this report provides a comparative analysis of transshipment locations in 2024 using data from data into VMS analyses.